thomasgtaylor/how.wtf/content/post/2023-03-07-run-workflow-step-or-job-based-on-file-changes-github-actions.md

 ---
-title: Run workflow, step, or job based on file changes GitHub Actions
-date: 2023-03-07T08:50:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-03-07 08:50:00-04:00
 description: How to catch errors in Boto3 with Python
-categories:
-- Cloud
 tags:
-- Github Actions
+- github-actions
+title: Run workflow, step, or job based on file changes GitHub Actions
 ---

 There are options for conditionally running GitHub actions at the workflow, job, or step level based on file changes.